RECREATION AND EVENTS

 2. Northern Exposure Ice Fishing Tournament – Headquartered at Northern Exposure Restaurant and Pub in Phelps right on Hwy 17 with fishing on North and South Twin Lakes.
 This tournament is held in early February.
 For details and registration please call (715) 545-3555

 3. Sand Lake Pub Ice Fishing Derby – Starting at 7:00 AM and running until 2:00 PM this derby is headquarted at Sand Lake Pub on Hwy 17 with fishing on Big Sand Lake.
-This derby is held in mid January.
+This derby is held on Presidents Weekend in February.
 For details and registration please call (715) 545-3200

 Break out your gear and head north to Phelps.
 We’ll show you how to have a great time when most people are staying indoors.
 Good Fishing…..Good Food…..Good Fun!